- Best for spirituality: Alcoholics Anonymous

 - using alcohol in physically dangerous situations, such as driving

-- continuing to drink despite the presence of psychological or physical symptoms that may arise
+- continuing to drink despite psychological or physical symptoms arising

 Some people may experience physical symptoms of AUD, like:

 If you’re wondering whether you have AUD, looking at the symptoms can help lead you to answers.
 When visiting your doctor, they may choose to do a physical exam and psychological evaluation before diagnosing AUD.

 The National Institute on Drug Abuse suggests taking an

 - How often do you have a drink containing alcohol?

 - How many standard drinks containing alcohol do you have on a typical day when drinking?